dentarg/auth0-blog/_posts/2017-03-03-cloudpets-data-breach.markdown

 ---
 layout: post
 title: "Cloudpets Data Breach Affects Over 820,000 Customers"
-description: "An unsecured database allowed hackers to steal personal information from over 820,000 Cloudpets customers."
+description: "An unsecured database allowed hackers to steal personal information from over 820,000 Cloudpets customers.
+Learn how this may affect you and what to do next."
 date: 2017-03-03 8:30
 category: Security, Data Breach
 author: